 |45L-65L||It’s a good pack size for a bit more space if you don’t mind checking your luggage—the standard for size thru-hikers and multiday backpacking trips.|

 |70L+||Too big!
 It’s only suitable for extended expeditions—I’d even say it’s too big for most multiday hikes.|

 How to Choose a Good Travel Backpack?

-The first thing to think about when it comes to picking a great backpack is your budget.
+Your budget is the first thing to think about when picking a great backpack.
 Suitable quality backpacks are expensive, but you don’t want to blow your entire budget on a pack.
 You can read some of our tips on how to save money for travel.

 However, if you invest in one of the best backpacks on the market, chances are it will stand the test of time.
 I’ve had my Osprey Farpoint for five years and counting and my REI backpack for even longer.
 Many great backpack brands will offer to repair your products if there are defects.

-Like with anything, make sure that the backpack you choose is comfortable on your back.
+Like anything, make sure that your backpack is comfortable on your back.
 You should be able to wear it comfortably for at least an hour.
 When buying online, it’s a good idea to check the return policy if the backpack does not fit you the way you would like.

 A travel backpack’s design capability is crucial.
 A good pack doesn’t necessarily mean a bunch of bells and whistles.
 Make sure you narrow down if you want a top-loading backpack or front-loading, and check for any extra straps, harnesses, zippers, and clips you may or may not want and need.

 Make sure you pick a travel backpack with excellent exterior material.
 Most packs use either Ripstop Nylon or Dyneema.
 Dyneema is generally more expensive since it is lighter, but both are highly durable.